-20. The objective of the criterion in Article 20(5) is to minimise legal risks related to unperfected transfers in the context of an assignment of the underlying exposures, by specifying a minimum set of
+20. The objective of the criterion in Article 20(5) is to minimise legal risks related to unperfected transfers in the context of an assignment of the underlying exposures, by specifying a minimum set of events subsequent to closing that should trigger the perfection of the transfer of the underlying exposures.

-- 22. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) how to substantiate the confidence of third parties with respect to compliance with Article 20(1): it is understood that this should be achieved by providing a legal opinion.
-While the guidance does not explicitly require the provision of a legal opinion in all cases, the guidance expects a legal opinion to be provided as a general rule, and omission to be an exception; - (b) the triggers to effect the perfection of the transfer if assignments are perfected at a later stage than at the closing of the transaction.
+22. To facilitate consistent interpretation of this criterion, the following aspects should be clarified:

+(a) how to substantiate the confidence of third parties with respect to compliance with Article 20(1): it is understood that this should be achieved by providing a legal opinion.
+While the guidance does not explicitly require the provision of a legal opinion in all cases, the guidance expects a legal opinion to be provided as a general rule, and omission to be an exception;

+(b) the triggers to effect the perfection of the transfer if assignments are perfected at a later stage than at the closing of the transaction.